 Where I grew up in Japan, Bamboo Shoots were not something we purchase from stores.
 Bamboo shoots came out of the ground in every spring wherever bamboos were growing.
 Some of our family relatives and friends who owned bamboo groves always shared their seasonal harvest with us.
 I miss the fresh Bamboo Shoots.
 One of my favourite Bamboo Shoot dish is this Takikomigohan.
 Today I cooked it using Canned Bamboo Shoot.
 It was quite delicious.

-1 can (225g) Bamboo Shoot Slices *I had 100g Bamboo Shoot Slices after drained
+*Note: Today I used canned Bamboo Shoot (225g).
+I had 100g Bamboo Shoot Slices after drained

 1 tablespoon Mirin